richardcrng/redux-leaves/docs/examples/advancedExample.md

 ## Custom action types

 ### Default action types
-When you create an action through Redux-Leaves, it gives the action a `type` property based on the path to the state leaf you are acting on:
+When you create an action through Redux-Leaves - whether using a default creator or some custom reducer logic you've supplied - it gives the action an informative `type` property:

 ```js
 import { createStore } from 'redux'